family-adaptive-resilience/personal-plan/README.md

 ## Preparation
+We are leaving the world of yesterday where life seemed to lack meaning to many.
+When preparing for covid consider that **every little thing you do matters.**  It's not just about reducing you chance of catching it, but also about viral load.
+It's not just about taking action to minimise your risk of death, but also to reduce your chance of extended life-altering disability due to long covid.

 ### Shopping
-- Ideally N99/N100 masks.
-But N95/FFP2 masks are better than surgical masks and surgical masks are better than T-shirt+ tights material layered masks and the latter are better than regular fabric masks.
-It's not just about your chance of catching it but also about viral load.  **Every little thing you do matters.**
-- Make sure you have a pulse oximeter with spare batteries and that you know how to use it and read it. consider buying one for younger children if you have them (available for a low price on Amazon).
-- Consider buying two pulse oximeters (or buying a second one the moment someone gets sick) if you live with other people, because otherwise you risk infecting people through shared use of the device.
-- Consider purchasing an oxygen concentrator (GBP250 to 400), especially if you live in a remote region, or one where one cannot depend on having adequate healthcare.
-(In my opinion this applied to the UK, certainly in March/April becase they were not treating people unless they had very severe symptoms).
-Make sure you buy some tubing for it (it usually comes with one or two).
-I would not suggest taking oxygen without medical advice - it could make things worse if you are not careful; but for people who are independent-minded, they may wish to have choices
-- Consider purchasing UV wands and UV sterilizing boxes (make sure they have safety features) - they are available from Amazon at a modest price.
-If you get sick then it’s better to have some way of sterlising objects than to be dependent on using disinfectant
+#### Sources
+- eBay UK, US, Thailand (you can change the store from the site/app)
+- Amazon UK, US, Germany
+- etsy
+- Vanuata Pharmacy

+#### List
-- Stock up on covid supplements and existing medication before you need either.
+1. Stock up on covid supplements and existing medication before you need either.
 You don’t want to be waiting a week for an Amazon order if you develop covid symptoms.
-- Consider purchasing medication from trusted sources before you need it if you decide to take an independent-minded approach.
+1. Consider purchasing medication from trusted sources before you need it if you decide to take an independent-minded approach.
 Unregulated internet pharmacies may have product of uncertain quality, and that’s also a risk to bear in mind.
+1. N99/N100 masks
+N99/N100 masks are ideal, but N95/FFP2 masks are better than surgical masks and surgical masks are better than T-shirt+ tights material layered masks and the latter are better than regular fabric masks.
+1. HEPA respirator (optional)
+I bought a [Broad AirPro mask](https://www.broadairpro.com/) - respirator with internal HEPA filter.
+It has not yet arrived so cannot comment yet.
+1. Pulse oximeter with spare batteries and that you know how to use it and read it. consider buying one for younger children if you have them (available for a low price on Amazon).
+Consider buying two pulse oximeters (or buying a second one the moment someone gets sick) if you live with other people, because otherwise you risk infecting people through shared use of the device.
+1. Oxygen concentrator (GBP250 to 400) with a few spare nasal canulas UK hospitals are running out of beds, and nationally and internationally there are oxygen shortages at times.
+I would not suggest taking oxygen without medical advice, but personally I was glad to have had a choice,
+1. UV wands
+Amazon - make sure they have safety features.
+If you get sick then it’s better to have some way of sterlising objects than to be dependent on using disinfectant
+1. UV sterilizing boxes
+Amazon - make sure they have safety features.
+If you get sick then it’s better to have some way of sterlising objects than to be dependent on using disinfectant

 ### Planning - what happens if household member catches covid?
 Have a mini-plan about what you will do if you get sick or your partner or flatmate does.
 It’s very infectious, but in the previous waves I think the attack rate is only 10 - 20% within households: you do stand a chance of avoiding infecting others if you are careful.
 (The attack rate is higher with the more contagious Type G strain, but it's still possible to avoid catching covid).
 My wife and daughter didn’t seem to catch it this time.
 Every little thing you do matters because even if you catch it then the outcome will be better if you have a lower viral dose than a higher viral dose.